 Being an LGBTQ young person, unfortunately, means that during their critical adolescent years, they can often feel isolated and misunderstood, lacking the resources they need to maintain their mental health.

 With pandemic-related measures in place across the country, youth are at an even greater risk of social isolation and depression.
 But online resources, including supportive and educational materials, can help them maintain mental and emotional health.

-In a Catch-22, the internet can make this necessary information accessible, but only if you have access to the internet.
+In a Catch-22, the internet can make this necessary information accessible, but only if you have access to an internet service.

 In this guide, Allconnect researchers take a look at available online resources, as well as address the digital divide and homeless issues within the LGBTQ youth community.